jsherman212/iosdbg/README.md

 #### If you're jailbroken with Unc0ver on iOS 12, you'll need to set CS_GET_TASK_ALLOW (0x4) in the csflags of the program you want to debug, as of March 6th, 2019.
 Otherwise, use beta 50 or later and turn on "Enable get-task-allow" and "Set CS_DEBUGGED" and jailbreak.
 If you're using Chimera, you should be fine.

+Optional: if you're compiling on device, add MCApollo's repo in Cydia: https://mcapollo.github.io/Public/

 #### Theos
 Skip this step if it's already installed on your computer.
 I have been using the iOS 9.3 SDK and (currently) the iOS 11.2 SDK to build this project.
 If you use a different SDK, edit the Makefile.
 I have been developing this debugger on an iPhone 6s on iOS 9.3.3, an iPhone 5s on iOS 10.3.2, an iPhone SE on iOS 12.0, and an iPhone X on iOS 12.1.

 Theos is a cross-platform suite of tools capable of building iOS software without Xcode.
-Refer to this link for instructions on installing Theos on your computer: https://github.com/theos/theos/wiki/Installation-macOS
+Refer to this link for instructions on installing Theos on your computer: https://github.com/theos/theos/wiki/Installation-macOS or your iDevice:

 #### GNU readline 8.0
 This project uses GNU readline 8.0.
 Compile it for `aarch64-apple-darwin`: